litestar-org/litestar/docs/usage/channels.rst

 Configuring the channels
 +++++++++++++++++++++++++

-The channels manged by the plugin can be either defined upfront, passing them to the ``channels`` argument, or created "on the fly" (i.e. on the first subscription to a channel) by setting ``arbitrary_channels_allowed=True``.
+The channels managed by the plugin can be either defined upfront, passing them to the ``channels`` argument, or created "on the fly" (i.e. on the first subscription to a channel) by setting ``arbitrary_channels_allowed=True``.